 Important: the basic rule regarding the consumption of uva ursi isn’t to consume it for more than one week or five weekly treatments in a single year.

 The producers have tried to reach some kind of agreement in terms of the composition of the products that are sold.
 The European Pharmacopoeia suggests a minimum of a 7% of arbutin regarding the weight of the dry leaf.
 Although it is common to find concentrations that are close to a 15%.

-- Infusion: boil bearberry alone or combined: use one teaspoon of bearberry leaves per cup of water, drink three cups a day.
-Take a liter of water and add a spoonful of thyme, bearberry, goldenrod and heather.
-You can also use thyme, horsetail, bearberry, marigold and linseed.
-To treat vaginal infections, mix the same amount of horsetail, thyme, bearberry and chamomile.
+- Infusion: It is as easy as boiling uva ursi on its own or in combination, with several possibilities.
+A first example is one teaspoon of bearberry leaves per cup of water, of which you can drink three cups a day.
+Another is to prepare a tablespoon of thyme, bearberry, goldenrod and heather in a litre of water.
+You can also do the same but with thyme, horsetail, bearberry, calendula and linseed.
+To tackle vaginal infections, mix equal parts horsetail, thyme, bearberry and chamomile.

-- Uva ursi tea: it is lethal against the following bacteria: Escherichia coli, Staphylococcus spp, Pseudomonas aeruginosa, Ureaplasma urealyticum, Proteus vulgaris and mycoplasma Friedlander.
-The latter triggers severe pneumonia, apart from the yeast Candida albicans.
-Above all, this tea is used to treat the accumulation of urate in kidney stones, bronchitis, nephritis, back pain and cystitis.
+- Uva ursi tea: Highly reputed for its lethality on several bacterial species such as: Escherichia coli, Staphylococcus spp, Pseudomonas aeruginosa, Ureaplasma urealyticum, Proteus vulgaris and Friedlander’s mycoplasma, responsible for causing severe pneumonia, as well as the yeast Candida albicans.
+This tea is used for the treatment of urate accumulation in kidney stones, bronchitis, nephritis, backache and cystitis.

-- Bearberry is also available in powder, capsules and ticture (apply 5ml 3 times a day).
+- Powder, capsules and tincture (applied 5 ml 3 times a day).